 - 2 teaspoons vanilla extract

-- ½ cup dairy-free margarine (such as Earth Balance Soy-Free)
+- ½ cup dairy-free buttery spread or sticks (such as Earth Balance Soy-Free)

 - 1½ cups cane sugar